-- Will I have to transfer my listings when my account is enabled for managed payments?
+- Will I need to update my listings after signing up for managed payments?

-- Will the Global Shipping Program be supported by the new managed payment experience?
+- Is the Global Shipping Program currently supported in managed payments?

-- How can I pay for my shipping labels with this new model?
+- How will I pay for my shipping labels when eBay manages my payments?

 - I use third-party tools to manage my business.
 Will these integrations still work under managed payments?

-If you use third-party tools to manage your listing, inventory, and order management activities, reconciling finances, or issuing refunds, there should be no change in how you use those tools when you enable managed payments.
+If you use third-party tools to manage your listing, inventory, and order management activities, to reconcile finances, or issuing refunds, there should be no change in how you use those tools when you enable managed payments.
 Please contact your individual third-party provider regarding questions specific to their service offerings.

-Yes.
-As long as your eBay account is in good standing, you are eligible for seller protection.
-Seller protection from eBay is designed to help you safeguard your online sales and prevent you from losing money due to eBay Money Back Guarantee claims.
-Learn more about eBay Seller Protection Policy.
+Yes, as long as your account is in good standing with eBay, you are eligible for seller protection.
+Seller protection from eBay is designed to help you safeguard your online sales and prevent you from losing money due to chargebacks and eBay Money Back Guarantee claims.
+Learn more about the eBay Seller Protection Policy.

 - How will claims, refunds, and returns work?

 As a managed payments seller, you only need to work with eBay for support and service on claims, refunds, and returns.
-You’ll get comprehensive seller-initiated refunds for full or partial refunds by item or on the full order, on eBay or via a third-party platform.
+You’ll get comprehensive seller-initiated refunds for full or partial amounts, by item or on the full order, on eBay or via a third-party platform.

 eBay will offer buyers the option to submit disputes and claims through the eBay Resolution Center for most situations.
 By centralizing resolutions, you’ll have greater visibility into claims and disputes, and be able to manage them more effectively.
 For the majority of claims, returns, and refunds, eBay will continue to follow existing policies, and refunds will be returned to the original payment method the buyer used at time of purchase.